Home » Meal Type » Pudding » Eve’s Pudding: an Apple and Ground Cherry Special

 Sponge

-• Meanwhile, stir the polenta, flour, baking powder, granulated sugar, salt and zest of ½ lemon together in a bowl.
+• Meanwhile, stir the polenta, flour, baking powder, sugar, salt and zest of ½ lemon together in a bowl.

 • Make a well in the centre and add the egg, melted butter, juice of ½ lemon and enough milk to make a good dropping consistency.